Stephanie Kay Nutrition

 3. Mix the ricotta mixture.
 In a large bowl, add the ricotta cheese with the wilted spinach, sage, nutmeg, and salt and stir to combine.

 4. Add to the casserole dish.
-Add the rice, butternut squash, ricotta mixture, and broth to a casserole dish and gently stir until well incorporated.
+Add the rice, cubed butternut squash, ricotta mixture, and broth to a casserole dish and gently stir until well incorporated.

 7. Serve and enjoy!
 Once baked, the casserole can be served immediately as a main course or a side dish.

-Not only are the flavors in this recipe on point but this dish is equally as delicious as it is nutritious.
+Not only is this butternut squash casserole full of flavor but this dish is equally as delicious as it is nutritious.
 The use of ricotta cheese helps to add some high-quality protein to the casserole, while the squash and rice provide some complex carbohydrates, and the spinach adds a boost of greens and fiber.
-Given the recipe is well-balanced with protein, carbohydrates, and healthy fats, it can be served as a main course or a side dish and would pair well with:

 • Lemon Garlic Chicken Thighs